mcastling/mcastling.github.io/NUItutorials/flex-container.md

 toolBar.Flex = 0.1f;                                         // 10 percent of available space in the cross axis
 ~~~

-Then we create another flex container as the content area to display the image, and it will be displayed in the bottom of the main container.
+5. Then we create a third flex container as the content area to display the image.
+This container will be in the bottom of the main container.
    We want the item inside it to be horizontally and vertically centered, so that the image will always be in the center of the content area.

 ~~~{.cs}
 // Create the content area